Know Your Rights: Immigration & Students

 Do I have the right to refuse to provide my social security number to my school district?

 YES.
-Under a new law that went into effect Jan.
-1, 2017, your school district may not ask for your Social Security Number unless it is required by state or federal law.
-Your school may NOT stop you from enrolling because you do not provide a Social Security Number.
+Your school district may not ask for your Social Security Number or the last 4 digits of your Social Security Number.
+This means that your school may NOT stop you from enrolling because you do not provide a Social Security Number.

 Does my parent have the right to refuse providing his or her social security number to my school?

 YES.
+Your school district may not ask for your parent’s or guardian’s Social Security Number.
 Your parent or guardian can refuse to provide his or her social security number if asked by a school.
 Your school cannot stop you from enrolling because your parent or guardian refuses to provide their social security number.

 Privacy of student records

 MAYBE.
-It may be possible for immigration enforcement authorities to access your student records, including identifying information such as your place of birth and immigration status if you have provided it to your school.
-However, it is not current policy or practice.
-This could change in the future so it is important to be careful about what information you share.
+It may be possible for immigration enforcement authorities to access your student records, including identifying information such as your address, place of birth, and immigration status if you have provided it to your school.

 Can other federal agencies ask my school to turn over my student records without my permission?

 IT DEPENDS.
-The United Sates Department of Justice and Department of Education could ask your school to share your student records without your permission, but they may NOT ask for just any reason.
-The records they request must relate to a program at your school.
+The United States Department of Justice and Department of Education could ask your school to share your student records without your permission, but they may NOT ask for just any reason.
+For example, these two agencies may request records to audit or evaluate whether your school is complying with federal or state requirements for education programs.

 If these agencies receive such information, there are rules that make it difficult for them to re-share the information with others such as immigration enforcement authorities.